Why it pays to buy holiday insurance

 - The average cost of a medical claim is now over £2,000

 - In Europe, intensive care can cost around £2,000 per day

 - In the USA, it’s $10,000 per day for serious conditions

 - Standard inpatient care in Europe is between £500 and £800 per day

 - Outpatient cases (i.e. where there’s no hospital admission) can cost £300

-- Members of Benenden receive exclusive discounts of up to 15 per cent on comprehensive travel insurance.
+- Members of Benenden receive exclusive discounts of 10% on comprehensive travel insurance.
 Find out more.